Kenny Endo Contemporary Taiko, 45th Anniversary Tour: Breaking Through Tradition to Innovation

 (Artist) Hokushu

-Tamagawa University Dance and Taiko Group U.S. North American Tour
+Tamagawa University Taiko and Dance Group US Tour 2024

 Tamagawa University Dance and Taiko Group